charles-uno/django-amulet/amulet_flashcards/backend/static/about.md

 Consider it a starting point, not an authority.

 ## The Deck List

+The model uses a simplified decklist for the sake of performance (and convenience).

+Lands that behave the same in the early game are grouped together;

+Oddball singletons like [[Cavern of Souls]] and [[Vesuva]] are excluded.
+And lands that behave the same prior to casting [[Primeval Titan]] are grouped together

+Only green mana is tracked, so there's no transmuting with [[Tolaria West]].
+There's no need to worry about the non-mana abilities on [[Slayers' Stronghold]] or [[Sunhome, Fortress of the Legion|Sunhome]], so those are represented by additional copies of [[Radiant Fountain]].
+Similarly, [[Bojuka Bog]] is used as a stand-in for any non-green land that enters the battlefield tapped, such as [[Valakut, the Molten Pinnacle|Valakut]].
+These approximations can make opening hands look a bit odd, but the resulting numbers turn out to be nearly identical.

 Below is the list used by this app.
 Don't worry too much about a difference here or there.
 Considering similar cards together helps the model run faster.
 Numbers look pretty much the same if (for example) we swap out an [[Explore]] for an extra [[Azusa, Lost but Seeking|Azusa]].